Stocks Mixed as Investors Wait for Trade Progress

 But the market later retreated.
 The muted reaction to Mr. Mnuchin's remarks shows investors are awaiting tangible results from the talks, said Michael Arone, chief investment strategist at State Street Global Advisors.
 "It's hard to take too much out of his comments," Mr. Arone said.
 "There's a bit of posturing ahead of the Trump-Xi meeting."

-President Trump and Chinese President Xi Jinping are expected to meet at the G-20 summit in Japan later this week, in what is seen by analysts as an important moment in the trade dispute between the world's two largest economies.
+President Trump and Chinese President Xi Jinping are expected to meet at the Group of 20 summit in Japan later this week, in what is seen by analysts as an important moment in the trade dispute between the world's two largest economies.

 Trade-sensitive semiconductor stocks helped lift the Nasdaq.
 Micron Technology soared 13% to $37.04 after the memory-chip maker reported better-than-expected quarterly results after Tuesday's close.
 The company also said it had resumed shipments to Huawei after determining they didn't run afoul of U.S. curbs on exports to the Chinese telecom giant.